apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-cloud.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Try out basic functions of KubeBlocks on Cloud
+# Try out KubeBlocks on Cloud

 This guide walks you through the quickest way to get started with KubeBlocks on cloud, demonstrating how to create a demo environment (Playground) with one command.